-A frothy, smooth and refreshingly fizzy cocktail, perfect for summertime or anytime.
+A frothy, smooth, and refreshingly fizzy cocktail, the Gin Fizz is perfect for summertime or anytime.

-As much as I love my gin, I had never had a Fizz before.
-Naturally, I decided to test drive a few.
-You know, for research.
-I poured the ingredients into my shaker and gave it a good rumble, marveling at the froth the egg white gave the drink.
-Once it was topped off with club soda, I took my first sip.
-And that first sip soon became a… let’s just call it a “refined guzzle”.
-I immediately fell in love with the Gin Fizz.
-The flavors of the gin’s botanicals, the lemon and sugar all came together with the bubbles of the club soda for a perfectly light and refreshing taste.
-The egg white froth on top added that extra literal layer of smoothness.
+The first time I had a Gin Fizz, my first sip soon became a… let’s just call it a “refined guzzle”.
+I immediately fell in love with the drink.
+The flavors of the gin’s botanicals, the lemon, and sugar all came together with the bubbles of the club soda for a perfectly light and refreshing taste.
+The egg white froth on top added that literal extra layer of smoothness.

 If you’ve never tried or even considered the Gin Fizz, you’re missing out.
 With more than 150 years of history behind it, this cocktail has stood the test of time, and for good reason.
-In 1870s Great Britain, it was first served as a popular “gin punch”, and by the 1880s it made the jump across the pond to America, where the bartenders began to shake the ingredients and eventually added egg white to the recipe.
+It was likely inspired by the “gin punch” popular in Georgian and early Victorian Britain, but by the 1880s, it made the jump across the pond to America, where the bartenders began to shake the ingredients and eventually added egg white to the recipe.

 You won’t need to shake your arms off to make yourself a few of these at home, so don’t worry.
-A Gin Fizz is fun to make and to drink, you’ll love it!
+A Gin Fizz is fun to make and drink; you’ll love it!

 What is the best gin to use in a Gin Fizz?

-I mentioned earlier that there are different types of gins out there, and the type that’s best for this cocktail is really a matter of personal taste.
-I’ve talked about how if I’m indecisive about which gin to choose, I’ll always go with a nice mid-to-top shelf London Dry; those are usually juniper forward and mix well in just about everything that calls for the spirit.
-Some distillers will infuse their gins with rose petals, cucumbers and a range of other fresh and aromatic botanicals.
-There are so many choices, that part of the joy of making gin-based cocktails, like the Gin Fizz, is that you can play around with the different flavors that are offered.
+If I’m indecisive about which gin to choose, I’ll always go with a nice mid-to-top shelf London Dry.
+They’re usually juniper-forward and mix well in just about everything that calls for the spirit.
+Some distillers will infuse their gins with rose petals, cucumbers, and a range of other fresh and aromatic botanicals.
+There are so many choices that part of the joy of making gin-based cocktails, like the Gin Fizz, is that you can play around with the different flavors that are offered.
 See what you like best, find your own flavor as I always say.

 Ingredients

-- Club soda to top off (around 1 oz)
+- Club soda to top off, around 1 ounce

 Instructions

-- In a cocktail shaker, combine 2 oz gin, 1 oz freshly squeezed lemon juice, and 3/4 oz simple syrup.
-Crack in the egg white.
+- In a cocktail shaker, combine gin, freshly squeezed lemon juice, and simple syrup.
+Add in the egg white.

 - Seal your shaker tightly and shake vigorously without ice for about 15 seconds.